googlefonts/gf-docs/googlefonts.md

 # google/fonts repository explained
 {:.no_toc}

 > <span class="icon">🦉</span>  [google/fonts](https://github.com/google/fonts) is the GitHub repository that is used as a staging area to upload font families to [Google Fonts](https://fonts.google.com/).
-The first step to contributing your font to Google Fonts is to submit your contribution as a Pull Request to google/fonts.
+> The first step to contributing your font to Google Fonts is to submit your contribution as a Pull Request to google/fonts.
-This section will help users understand which are the directories, files, and python modules included in the Google/Fonts repository and how they are related.
+> This section will help users understand which are the directories, files, and python modules included in the Google/Fonts repository and how they are related.

+## Table of contents
+{:.no_toc}
 * TOC goes here
 {:toc}